brodieaustin/poisoned-well-novel/poisoned-well.md

 They were both watching the girl.
 Manan decided to venture a question, a bold question that she had avoided asking thus far, "What do you know about her?"

 The woman looked down at her and folded her arms across her broad chest, "Very little.
-One winter she wasn't there.
+One winter she was not there.
 Then one winter she was."

 "And no one said anything about her--who she was; where she came from?"